igrishaev/farseer/README.md

   e.g. `:debug`, `:info`, `:warn`, `:error`.

 - `:log/stacktrace?`: boolean, whether to log the entire stack trace or the message only.
-Useful for "methdod not found" or "wrong input" cases because there is no need for the full stack trace in such cases.
+Useful for "method not found" or "wrong input" cases because there is no need for the full stack trace in such cases.

 The data fetched from the exception instance gets merged with the default error